 Applicable Materials

-- Rockwell Hardness Test: It is suitable for metal and non-metal materials, widely used in metal engineering materials.
+- Rockwell Hardness Test: It is suitable for metal and non-metal materials.
+It is widely used in metal engineering materials.

-- Vickers Hardness Test: It is suitable for hard materials, including metal, ceramics, glass, etc.
+- Vickers Hardness Test: It suits for hard materials, including metal, ceramics, glass, etc.

 Load